tomdalling/old-tomdalling.com/resources/blog-posts/2013-01-21_04-cameras-vectors-and-input.markdown

  -  Perspective, based on the field of view, near plane, far plane, and aspect ratio.

-If the order looks reversed to you, then remember that matrix multiplication works from right to left &ndash; or, in this case, bottom to top.
+If the order looks reversed to you, then remember that matrix multiplication works from right to left &ndash; or, in the code above, bottom to top.

 Notice that the translation uses the *negated* position of the camera.
 Again, remember the previous article, where it explains that instead of moving the camera forward we would pull the whole 3D scene backward.
-The vector negation will reverse the direction, so "forward" will become "backward".
+The vector negation will reverse the direction, so "forward" will become "backward."

 The `tdogl::Camera` class also has methods that return directions as unit
 vectors: `up`, `right` and `forward`.
 We need to know these directions in order